IonicDev/tutorials/javascript/README.md

 After the http server has been started, use a Chrome or Firefox browser.

 1. Go to URL: `http: 127.0.0.1:8080`.
 This should bring up an index page.
-2. Under the "*Machina Javascript Create Device Credentials*" heading, click:
+2. Under the "*Machina JavaScript Create Device Credentials*" heading, click:

 * Enroll Device

 You will need your Machina Console e-mail address and password to complete the enrollment form.

 Enroll-device will only create device credentials.
-You can read more about enrollment in the [Javascript documentation](https://dev.ionic.com/sdk_docs/ionic_platform_sdk/javascript/latest/index.html).
+You can read more about enrollment in the [JavaScript documentation](https://dev.ionic.com/sdk_docs/ionic_platform_sdk/javascript/latest/index.html).

 **Note:** Failure to find any profiles may indicate that the device credentials were not created; or that the specified parameters aren't a match to those used during enrollment.